 That means you have to save for retirement.
 But it isn’t enough simply to save your money; you need to grow it.
-A static bank account will lose most of its value to inflation over the years.
+A static bank account will lose value to inflation over the years.
 Investments allow you to grow your retirement fund every year, so it’s the amount you need by the time you retire.

 How much should you be saving?
 It depends on what you make now and how much you expect to need.
 Experts recommend investing five to ten percent of your income, and expecting to need 75% to 100% of your current salary each year of retirement.
 This retirement calculator can help you see if you’re on track.

 How to Minimize Taxes on Your Retirement Investments

 Traditional IRAs and 401(k)s are tax-deferred, meaning you don’t pay income tax on any money you save in one when you pay taxes this year, but you will pay taxes when you withdraw the money later.
 There is a limit on the amount you can invest in one of these accounts, which is $6000 this year for most people.

 Conversely, tax-exempt accounts, like Roth IRAs and Roth 401(k)s, aren’t tax-deductible now, but you can take money out tax-free.
 That means you may end up saving more tax money in the long run, because the money will increase during the years it’s in the account.